xebis/xebis-ansible-collection/roles/firewall/README.md

 1. Put nftables files to `/etc/nftables/` directory, the file naming convention:
     - `hook-name.conf`, only `inet-in`, `inet-fwd`, and `inet-out` are currently processed
     - `chain-name.conf`, only `inet-chain` is currently processed
-2. Reload nftables ruleset
+2. Revalidate and reload nftables ruleset
-    - manually by the `/etc/nftables.conf` command
+    - manually by the `sudo nft -c -f /etc/nftables.conf && sudo /etc/nftables.conf` command
-    - in an Ansible role by calling `Reload nftables` handler
+    - in an Ansible role by calling `Revalidate and reload nftables` handler

 ### Example of Rules Extension